About the Graduate School

 Part-time students normally take six to eight years to research, write and submit their theses for examination.
 The minimum period for submission is four years.
 (The Department does not currently award MPhil degrees.)

 We welcome applications from high-calibre candidates able to demonstrate commitment, intellectual rigour and tenacity.
-We are able to take into consideration both academic qualifications and relevant professional experience.
+We take into consideration both academic qualifications and relevant professional experience.